 But it isn’t.
 If the only woman people see when they go past a site is operating the stop and sign, this doesn’t encourage a view of a diverse and inclusive industry.

 Similarly, if there are no female role models at the top of the business, ambitious young female recruits won’t hang around for long.

 what more can be done to encourage women to join the industry?

-Second, employers should be aware that there is a lot more to diversity than simply hiring more women.
-It’s about creating an inclusive environment for everyone so that people feel comfortable, respected, that they have a purpose and able to develop their careers.
+Second, employers should be aware that there is much more to diversity than hiring more women.
+It’s about creating an inclusive environment, so people feel comfortable and respected, have a purpose and can develop their careers.